marcelwhi/hello-world/README.rst

 For boolean properties like `anonymous` the "yes" and "no" values must be used.

-If the property can not be applied to the coin e.g. `masternode_supply` for Etherium, set the value to "NA".
+If the property can not be applied to the coin e.g. `masternode_supply` for Ethereum, set the value to "NA".

 If the value is unlimited use `Inf` literal e.g.: